NintendoLink07/MythicIOGrabber/RecentChanges.md

 - Improved performance overall and especially when you refresh the search list.

-- Fixed boss frame desaturation (in Amirdrassil the encounter journal doesn't go by wings, e.g. Volco -> Larodar.
+- Corrected boss frame desaturation (in Amirdrassil the encounter journal doesn't go by wings, e.g. Volco -> Larodar.
 Instead the index goes Volco -> Council -> Larodar -> Nymue.
-Lol why)
+Lol why).

+- Party fit, bloodlust fit and battle ress fit will now apply correctly if you're in a category where there technically are no real limits (BG's, custom groups).

 - Various errors have been fixed.